 Choosing an installer can be overwhelming if you don’t know where to start.
-Read the sections below to learn more about how to choose a solar installer best suited to your needs.
+Read the below steps to learn how to go solar.

 1. Check the solar potential of your rooftop using the SolarTO Map.